jasonumd/Grateful-Dead-and-Jerry-Garcia-Tagging/README.md

 # **NOTE: THIS REPOSITORY IS OUT OF DATE
 I'm keeping it here because it could still be useful to someone initiating the tagging of a large Grateful Dead and/or Jerry Garcia library.
-Refer to Live-Music-Tagging repository instead.
+Refer to my Live-Music-Tagging repository instead.

 # **Grateful Dead and Jerry Garcia**
 Digitizing Grateful Dead data and making it freely available to all Deadheads.